phstc/javapokertexasholdem/README.md

 ## Performance test

-GameTexasHoldemRunner.main() executes the performance test and outputs it in two CSV report files
+GameTexasHoldemRunner.main() executes the performance test and outputs it in two CSV report files.

 ### Results